Looking After Your Pet Hermit Crab

-Hermit Crabs are very simple to care for, however there are many do's and don'ts to keeping them.
+Hermit Crabs are very simple to care for, however there are many dos and don'ts to keeping them.
 Hermit Crabs make great pets because they do not carry any known disease and are hypoallergenic, which make Hermit Crabs a perfect pet for those with allergies.
 Land Hermit Crabs are very low maintenance and are easy to take care of.
 Normally they do not require large amounts of space and they are odorless.
-Hermit Crabs are not solitary animals and it is suggested to have more than one because of their social nature.
-We help you looking after your pet Hermit Crab.
+Hermit Crabs are not solitary animals, and it is suggested to have more than one because of their social nature.
+We help you to look after your pet Hermit Crab.

 Do's for Keeping Hermit Crabs

 - Always clean the tank regularly to provide your hermit crab a safe and comfortable habitat.

 - Hermit crabs love to climb around, play and hide.
 So it's nice to set up toys, climbing ornaments and shelters to keep them happy.